Nemobi/Anyka/README.md

 ## About the device ##

-Anyka is a subdevision of Shenzen [citation needed] and a manufacturer of video-enabled SoC's.
+Anyka Techonologies Corp. is a manufacturer of video-enabled SoC's.
 There are many different brands of wifi-cameras which use Anyka chips, and many can be found in cheap security cameras on markets such as Amazon, Banggood and Ali-Express.

 These devices are (in my exprecience) always tied to a companion app for Android or iOS, which you can use to change settings and watch a live feed from the camera or recordings from the SD card.
 What companion app a specific device is intended for isn't disclosed at the time of purchase, instead you get a QR-encoded shortened url which directs you to a download.
 Usually this redirects to Google Play or Apple App Store, but sometimes you end up with a simple html page with an apk-file which you need to side-load to use.